0xProject/0x-protocol-specification/v3/coordinator-specification.md

 All other fill requests must be approved by the Coordinator server exactly `SELECTIVE_DELAY_MS` milliseconds after the request is received.

 When a valid transaction request has been received, the Coordinator server must broadcast a [`FILL_REQUEST_RECEIVED`](#fill_request_received) message to all connected Websocket clients.
-After a duration of `SELECTIVE_DELAY_MS`, the server should approve the fill request and simultaneously broadcast a [`FILL_REQUEST_APPROVED`](#fill_request_approved) message to all connected Websocket clients (if any orders contained in the transaction have not been soft cancelled in the mean time).
+After a duration of `SELECTIVE_DELAY_MS`, the server should approve the fill request and simultaneously broadcast a [`FILL_REQUEST_ACCEPTED`](#fill_request_accepted) message to all connected Websocket clients (if any orders contained in the transaction have not been soft cancelled in the mean time).

 ## Handling cancels